mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/install/bastion-hosts/index.md

 With a bastion host, you can use a secure shell (SSH) session to connect to cluster nodes from outside of the private network.

-The steps for configuring a bastion host depend on whether your cluster is installed as an on-premise cluster or deployed on AWS.
+The steps for configuring a bastion host depend on whether your cluster is installed as an on-premises cluster or deployed on cloud providers.

-## Configure a bastion host for an on-premise cluster
+## Configure a bastion host for an on-premises cluster

-To use a bastion host for an on-premise deployment, you **must** use [SSH agent forwarding][ssh_agent].
+To use a bastion host for an on-premises deployment, you **must** use [SSH agent forwarding][ssh_agent].
 The requirement to use SSH agent forwarding enables the bastion host to authenticate with the cluster nodes using keys on the deployment machine without copying or storing any keys on the bastion host itself.

-If you already have a private and public key pair for connecting to the cluster from the deployment machine, you can configure a bastion host for an on-premise cluster by doing the following:
+If you already have a private and public key pair for connecting to the cluster from the deployment machine, you can configure a bastion host for an on-premises cluster by doing the following:

 * [Configure SSH agent forwarding](#configure-ssh-agent-forwarding)
 * [Configure the inventory file](#configure-the-inventory-file)